Have you ever been questioned if you were “fit for driving”?

 It is easy to say these things are not a big deal.
 Until we can no longer do them.
 And it then becomes hard to say as to when it is those fine motor skills were lost.
-Technology has rob many of us of basic movement patterns.
+Technology has robbed many of us of basic movement patterns.
 Where now we have to work twice as hard to keep to it or we will surely lose it.

-But as a truck driver, driving a big rig takes a lot of handing, not to mention the loading and unloading that comes with the territory but can wear on the body overtime.
+But as a truck driver, driving a big rig takes a lot of handing, not to mention the loading and unloading that comes with the territory but can wear on the body over time.

 Now you may be shaking your head saying this is all nuts and you move just fine.
-But the thing is, basic mobility patterns like the above are often what are first to go and can often go un-noticed.
+But the thing is, basic mobility patterns like the above are often what is first to go and can often go unnoticed.
 But it is often the overlooked issues that can cause the greatest concerns later on in life when they slowly begin to take the things we love most away from us in a blink of an eye.

 Take the Fit for Driving Test: